solidrock-technology/docs/docs/releases/index.md

 Tidy up your event lists by archiving old, past events!

 ::: tip
-From the event list page in the backend open up the event options menu (by clikcing on the cog) and selecting 'Archive' from the list of options.
+From the event list page in the backend open up the event options menu (by clicking on the cog) and selecting 'Archive' from the list of options.
 :::

 Archived event data is still fully accessible and is now accessed from a more desicrete list on the same event list page.
 Archivfed events do not show in the 'My Events' navigation.